 That’s it!
 A super simple and quick side is ready to visit the dining table.

 Tips on Serving Garlicy green beans!

 - Serve them warm on the side of salmon or shrimp in tomato sauce with some whole grain pasta or rice or this butternut squash risotto etc., to make a wholesome meal.

-- You can add this recipe into a healthy thanksgiving menu along with mashed cauliflower, whole wheat dinner rolls, whole roasted chicken or turkey, etc.
+- You can add this recipe into a healthy thanksgiving menu along with mashed cauliflower, whole wheat dinner rolls, whole roasted chicken or roasted whole turkey or ground turkey meatballs with gravy, etc.